gitmko/dwm-mko/README.md

 ## Manual Install instructions (Debian)

-(Make sure to grab my `bar` script in the `.local/bin` directory and place it in yours for the bar configuration)
+(Make sure to grab my `bar` script in the `scripts` directory and place it in yours for the bar configuration)

 ### Dependencies